msales/alexa-voiceops/README.md

     }
 ```

+As you can see every intent will be mapped to a python function call.
+The response at the end is simply a dictionary
+that tells Alexa with which text to response and if the session should be ended.

 ### Our Lambda function

 The code of the Lambda function for the skill can be found in *src/aws_alexa_handler.py*.
 The single function will be